Sisi & I: Release

 The runtime announced in 2022 was 110 minutes.
 Shortly before the film's premiere at the 2023 Berlin Film Festival, the runtime announced on the festival's official website was 132 minutes.

 Reception

 Susanne Gottlieb of Cineuropa wrote: "Tackling the Sisi story from an entirely new perspective, Frauke Finsterwalder offers a thought-provoking and entertaining glance at the famous empress", "refraining from making her that sweet little girl from the Ernst Marischka films with Romy Schneider, and similarly steering clear of reimagining her as a feminist icon, as recent media projects have done, is a tactic that works wonders for the character."
+In France, Judith Beauvallet of Ecran Large wrote: "The image, for its part, is very pictorial in inspiration, each shot reminiscent of paintings from different periods, from Marie Laurencin to Edward Hopper via Auguste Toulmouche.
+Finsterwalder combines styles to create a universe that is extremely colorful in its melancholy."

 Awards and nominations

+In August 2023, Sisi & I was one of the 12 films shortlisted by Germany to be selected as the country's official submission for the Best International Feature Film category at the 96th Academy Awards.